GSA/889-tool/README.md

 # GSA SmartPay 889 Representations SAM.gov Tool

 ## Overview
-The 889 Representations SAM.gov Tool is written with the [FastAPI Python framework](https://fastapi.tiangolo.com) and uses a [Vue.js](https://vuejs.org) front-end.

 The SmartPay 889 Representations SAM.gov Tool is composed of a backend API written in python, and a web-based frontend.

 This tool's search capability uses the openGSA SAM.gov Entity Management API.
 Vendors that have selected "DOES NOT" for both FAR 52.204-26(c)(1) and (2) are marked as compliant.
 A vendor is not selectable if they do not meet this requirement, do not have an active registration status, or have active exclusions.
 Selecting a compliant vendor will download PDF record of their compliance.